How to Write a Business Case (20 Free Templates & Examples)

 Writing a Business Case

-Many projects fail because they lack a solid business case, hence why you must invest in a good one.
-The following are recommended steps when writing a business case.
+Many projects fail because they lack a solid case, hence why you must invest in a good one.

 Identify the problem

-Begin your business case with a clear problem that needs to be solved and then justify the need to develop a solution.
+Begin with a clear problem that needs to be solved and then justify the need to develop a solution.
 Include any relevant research that might assist in framing the problem.
 Ensure you draw a strong connection between the problem, solution to the goals or mission of the organization or company.

 Go for alternative solutions